Our on-campus Master’s program in Speech-Language Pathology has trained students to help people with communication disorders for nearly 50 years.

 Accreditation

-The Master of Arts (M.A.) education program in Speech-Language Pathology at the University of North Carolina Greensboro is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, MD 20850, 800.498.2071 or 301.296.5700.
+The Master of Arts (M.A.) education program in Speech-Language Pathology on-campus (residential) and online (distance) at the University of North Carolina Greensboro is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, MD 20850, 800.498.2071 or 301.296.5700.